topiaryx/grafana/README.md

 <html></br></html>

-To continue and start getting data into Influx and Grafana, take a look at the [Data Collection](https://github.com/tylerhammer/grafana/tree/master/Data%20Collection) section and see if if a service you're looking for is listed there.
+To continue and start getting data into Influx and Grafana, take a look at the [Data Collection](https://github.com/tylerhammer/grafana/tree/master/Data%20Collection) section and see if there is a service you're looking for, is listed there.

+Note: If you have comments or suggestions for anything listed, please feel free reach out to me at git@tylerhammer.com